Input (Array of JSON objects)

 Frequently Asked Questions

-In most merge implementations, arrays are replaced, not concatenated.
-If object A has "items": [1, 2] and object B has "items": [3], the result typically has "items": [3].
-Check the tool's output to confirm.
+Arrays are replaced, not concatenated.
+If object A has "items": [1, 2] and object B has "items": [3], the result has "items": [3].
+If you need array concatenation, you'd need to handle that in code.

-Is my data sent anywhere?
+Is my data sent to a server?

-No. Merging runs in your browser.
+No. Merging runs entirely in your browser.
+Your JSON never leaves your device.

 Related Tools

 For JSON syntax, see json.org and RFC 8259.
 For merging in JavaScript, see MDN Object.assign and spread syntax.
 For deep merge in Lodash, see the merge function.
 For MDN JSON overview.
+See also jq and Postman.